 To find out more about this unique reading challenge, please visit The Classics Club Blog for the rules and link-up post.
-After joining the previous two spins and enjoying it, I've decided to join once again!
-I now have a longer list than just 20 classic books that I've long wanted to read, but that … Continue reading TCL Joins the Classics Club Spin #ccspin #30!
+Yes, I've decided to continue to join in this reading challenge!
+I now have a longer list than just 20 classic books that I've long wanted to read, but that just means more for … Continue reading TCL Joins the Classics Club Spin #ccspin #33!

 Book Review for “Hello Beautiful” by Ann Napolitano.
 Summary: "William Waters grew up in a house silenced by tragedy, where his parents could hardly bear to look at him, much less love him.
 So it’s a relief when his skill on the basketball court earns him a scholarship to college, far away from his childhood … Continue reading Arrivals and Departures.

 Book Review for “Goodnight from Paris” by Jane Healey.
 Summary: "Paris, 1939.
 Hollywood actress Drue Leyton, married to Frenchman Jacques Tartière, lives as an expatriate in love.
 But when her husband is dispatched to Brittany to work as a liaison for the British military, Drue finds herself alone with her housekeeper, adrift and heartsick in … Continue reading The Acts of Friendship.

 Book Review for “By the Rivers of Babylon” by Mary Glickman.
 Summary: "Joe and Abigail Becker, a Jewish couple from Boston, have inherited a house on Sweetgrass Island in South Carolina's Lowcountry.
 Though they feel like fish out of water, the couple is excited to give the South a try--and maybe even find it a … Continue reading Sweetgrass Mystery.